 Chickweed is one backyard herbal remedy that’s good in salad and doubles as a skin salve.
 You’ll often spot its white flowers poking up through the grass in early spring.
 Read on to see how to make a chickweed salve (and why you’d want to!).

 Like many other weedy spring plants, chickweed is a nutritive and cleansing herb.
-I like to think nature knows we could all use a spring cleaning after long winter months!
+I like to think nature knows we could all use a spring cleaning after the long winter months!
 Chickweed has a wide variety of nutrients, including:

 - vitamins A, C, E, and B complex

 One of the best ways to benefit from chickweed is to eat it in large amounts like any other spring salad.
 Internally it’s used to help moisten dry tissues and soothe inflammation throughout the body.
 People with arthritis find it can help lubricate stiff joints from the inside out.
 It also has a history of helping move congestion, infection, and cysts in the body.

 We can harness the benefits of chickweed all year long in salve form.
 While it doesn’t work exactly the same as chickweed salad, a salve is beneficial in its own right.
 Chickweed works both internally and externally to soothe irritation and inflammation.
 A chickweed salve can help:

 - Pull out splinters, like this black drawing salve

 - Soothe itchy, dry, and irritated skin conditions